-- Tag "Results" - Step 14.- Place the cursor on the tag "Results" and then click "Activity Log".
-You will find here a summary of all steps executed to carry out the workflow. - Step 15.- Place the cursor on the tag "Results" and then click "Download Results".
-You can save here different type of results (plots, VO photometry, HR diagram,...) in different formats. - Step 16.- Place the cursor on the tag "Results" and then click "References".
+- Step 14.- Place the cursor on the "Results" tag and then click "Activity Log".
+You will find here a summary of all steps executed to carry out the workflow. - Step 15.- Place the cursor on the "Results" tag and then click "Download Results".
+You can save here different type of results (plots, VO photometry, HR diagram,...) in different formats. - Step 16.- Place the cursor on the "Results" tag and then click "References".
 A refs.bibtex.bib file including the bibliographic references of all the resources you have made use of (VO services, theoretical models,...) can be got here.

-• Tag "Help"
+o Tag "Help"